rizinorg/cutter/docs/source/contributing/code/getting-started.rst

   If you are facing issues with building Cutter on your environment, make sure you didn't miss anything in the documentation.
 Specifically, check the :ref:`Building:Troubleshooting` section.

 .. tip::
-  If you need help configuring your development environment, make sure to read our `instructions, recommendations and tips <ide-setup.html>`_ for setting up a Cutter development environment for popular IDEs.
+  If you need help configuring your development environment, make sure to read our :doc:`instructions, recommendations and tips <ide-setup>` for setting up a Cutter development environment for popular IDEs.